For those interested in the gold sector, gold futures can be a rewarding investment. Learn how to leverage this opportunity.

 There are high rewards and high risks with gold futures investing, meaning they are certainly not for everyone.
 That being said, CME Group notes that they “provide global gold price discovery and opportunities for portfolio diversification.”

 CME Group further adds that there are ongoing trading opportunities associated with gold futures, and says they are an alternative investment opportunity from stocks, coins and gold bullion.

-Would you invest in gold futures?
+Would you invest in gold futures or in other commodity futures?
 Let us know in the comments below.

 This is an updated version of an article first published by the Investing News Network in 2016.

 Don’t forget to follow us @INN_Resource for real-time news updates!

 Securities Disclosure: I, Nicole Rashotte, hold no direct investment interest in any company mentioned in this article.